 To help employers select an effective alternative benefit, and to streamline the review process, Air District and MTC staff have identified two ways that employers can develop a "pre-approved" alternative commuter benefit program: Option 4A and Option 4B.
-The pre-approved options are intended to give employers flexibility in designing an alternative commuter benefits program appropriate for their worksite, while providing clarity as to how meet the criteria for a pre-approved program.
+The pre-approved options are intended to give employers flexibility in designing an alternative commuter benefits program appropriate for their worksite, while providing clarity as to how they meet the criteria for the Program.